 More Press Releases >

-This weeks episode of TZM global is hosted by TZM Education co-ordinator and UK chapter member James Phillips.
+This episode of TZM global is hosted by UK chapter member and co-coordinator of the movements global educational activism project; TZM education, James Phillips.

 Conventional wisdom would have you believe that most people enter adolescence with a head full of high-minded ideals and a willingness to shake up the system.
 As they get older, however, they gradually begin to accept the status quo.
 For me, that process is reversed.